Broccoli Rabe With Garlic

 Instructions

-- Bring a large saucepan of salted water to a boil and fill a large bowl with water and ice.
+• Bring a large saucepan of water to a boil with 1 teaspoon of kosher salt.
+Fill a large bowl with water and ice and set it aside.

-- With tongs or slotted spoon, remove the broccoli rabe from the boiling water and immerse it in the ice water.
+• With tongs or a slotted spoon, transfer the broccoli rabe to the ice water.
 Set aside.

-- Add the garlic and crushed red pepper flakes.
-Cook, stirring constantly, until the garlic just begins to brown slightly.
-Don’t let the garlic burn.
+• Add the garlic and crushed red pepper flakes.
+Cook, stirring constantly, until the garlic is fragrant, about 30 seconds.
+Don't let the garlic burn.

-- Add the broccoli rabe to the pan with the garlic and cook, tossing and stirring, until it is hot.
+• Drain the broccoli rabe and add it to the skillet with the garlic.
+Cook, tossing and stirring, until it is hot.

-- Season the broccoli rabe with salt and freshly ground black pepper, to taste.
+• Season the broccoli rabe with kosher salt and freshly ground black pepper, to taste.

 Nutrition